larruda/advanced-blog-metrics/readme.txt

 == Screenshots ==

-1. The 5 widgets that Advanced Blog Metrics provide
+1. The 7 widgets that Advanced Blog Metrics provide

 == Changelog ==
+= 1.4 =
+* Adds the "5 posts which generate the most Facebook shares and likes" widget.
+* Allows you to learn more about the virality of your posts.

 = 1.3 =
 * Adds the "when do you post the most?" widget
 * Uses the wordpress option start_of_week for the "When du your posts generate the most comments?" and "When do you post the most?" widgets